 All further questions were forestalled by the re-entry of Barnard Cromwell.
 He sat down brusquely before saying in a professional tone of voice,

 "What exactly do you want us to tell your uncle's lawyer Mr. Eveings?'

 Elmo looked him dead in the eye to say in a firm tone of voice,

 "Tell him that I will never return to my homeland so he may as well seek another heir."

 "Your uncle's will is clear.
 Only a blood relative can inherit.
 You are the last blood relative.
-If you refuse this inheritance then your uncle effective dies intestate.
-Good grief that means the Canadian government gets the lot."
+If you refuse this inheritance then your uncle effectively dies intestate.
+Good grief, that means the Canadian government gets the lot."

 Unmoved by this revelation, Elmo said in a tone of voice that allowed no come back,